SpencerDuncan8/Crossfit_Workout_App/README.md

 ## 🚀 Features

 ### 1. Program Management & Template Library
+- **Intelligent Program Design:** Templates are designed with specific goals and durations in mind (e.g., 4-week strength cycles, 30-day skill challenges), ensuring users can find a program that's effective and fits their schedule.
 - **Filterable Template Library:** Discover the perfect program by filtering a rich library of templates.
 Filter by:
     - **Program Type:** Structured Programs, Benchmarks, Hero WODs, and Challenges.
     - **Skill Level:** Beginner, Intermediate, Advanced.